fusion809/fusion809.github.io-old/_posts/PL/cpp.md

 * {% include wp.md name="FBReader" %}, a free and open-source document viewer.
 * {% include wp.md name="FileZilla" %}, a free and open-source FTP client.
 * {% include wp.md name="Firefox" %}, a free and open-source web browser created by the Mozilla Foundation, that is amongst the most popular on the market.
+* {% include wp.md name="Fluxbox" %}, a free and open-source window manager for the X windowing system.
 * {% include wp.md name="Inkscape" %}, a free and open-source vector graphics editing program.
 * {% include wp.md name="Opera" cat="software" %}, a free and open-source web browser.
 * {% include wp.md name="Qt" cat="software" %} (Qt), a widget toolkit that has both a freely- (LGPL/GPL-licensed) and a proprietary-licensed version available.
 Its free version is used as the default widget toolkit of Deepin Desktop Environment, Hawaii, KDE, LXQt, *etc.* and several other free desktop environments for &#42;nix systems including FreeBSD and Linux.